-Requirements: The box must be aligned with the beam aperature centered on the ideal beamline to with a tolerance of 1 mm.
+Requirements: The box must be aligned with the beam aperture centered on the ideal beamline within a tolerance of 1 mm.
 All other tolerances are mechanical.

-The collimator box connects the scattering chamber to three separate vacuum volumes on the downstream side: the beam pipe running through the septum magnet and the left and right septum-bore vacuum vessels that transport the accepted scattered particles to the HRS.
-The box houses the beam collimator, and includes a housing for this collimator for easy removal.
+The collimator box connects the scattering chamber to three separate vacuum volumes on the downstream side: the beam pipe running through the septum magnet and the left and right spectrometer vacuum boxes that penetrate the septum bore.
+The box houses the beam collimator, and includes a housing above for this collimator to assist in de-installation.
 Sieve slits for optics calibration are also in this box.
-A tungsten shield is used to attenuate upgoing highenergy neutron flux, and the box is surrounded by high density polyethylene (HDPE) shielding to attenuate moderate energy neutrons.

 This box will be made of aluminum.
 Only metals seals should be used on this vacuum enclosure.
-The septum bore vessels will attach directly to the downstream face of the vacuum box, while it will be necessary for the beampipe to attach to a flange on a extension pipe, welded into the scattering chamber box.
+The spectrometer vacuum boxes will attach directly to the downstream face of the collimator box, while it will be necessary for the beampipe to attach to a flange on a extension pipe.